isc30/nvidia-gb10-spark-recipes/README.md

 # Nvidia GB10 (Spark) Recipes

-The recipes in this repository have 2 core principles:
+The recipes in this repository follow 2 core principles:
 - The best performance
 - The best stability